jimjonesbr/rdf_fdw/README.md

 ```

 > [!NOTE]
-> In order for `rdf_fdw` to convert the data retrieved from the RDF triplestore into a format that can be interpreted by PostgreSQL, it must first load all the retrieved data into memory.
-Therefore, if you expect to retrieve large volumes of data with a single query, make sure PostgreSQL has access to sufficient memory.
-Another option is to retrieve the data in chuncks by using `rdf_fdw_clone_table` or a customised script.
+> `rdf_fdw` loads all retrieved RDF data into memory before converting it for PostgreSQL.
+If you expect large data volumes, ensure that PostgreSQL has sufficient memory, or retrieve data in chunks using `rdf_fdw_clone_table` or a custom script.

 ## [Update](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#update)